-The Basilica is a pretty amazing cathedral.
-The queues to go inside are long but move fairly quickly and it’s well worth a look.
-You can also go up to the roof for views out over the square, and to see the four horses above the door.
-These horses were taken in 1204 from Constantinople as part of the Crusades, and are now inside the church – with only replicas above the door now.
+Today, the queues to go inside the Basilica are long but move fairly quickly and it’s well worth a look.
+You can also go up to the roof for views out over the square, and to see the infamous four horses above the door.

 The Doge’s Palace was the residence of the Doge of Venice, the supreme authority of the former Venetian Republic.
 It’s an incredible building and is the symbol of Venice as one of the richest republics in the world at the time it was built.
 It’s stunning inside and out – and we spent about 2 hours looking around it and found it very interesting.
 Follow it up with a late lunch at a traditional Trattoria.

 This bridge runs from the interrogation rooms in the Doge’s Palace to the Prison.
 It’s known as the bridge of sighs due to the sighs the prisoners made as they went over it.
 I thought it was beautiful and a must see, just off St Mark’s Square.